junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean wrt Amy/Rory: "So you two are married."
 Cas wrt Doctor/River: "You two are also married."
 Amy wrt destiel: "And you are --?"
 Dean: "No, no, we, uh, we are best friends."
 Amy: "Sure."
+River: "Thought I heard you said you're partners" Dean: "What?
+The agents thing?
+No, no, that's just, partner in crime kinda thing" Cas: "Dean--" Dean: "Yeah sorry you're right, made it worse.
+No it's like, colleagues" (Cas narrow eyes), "comrade," (Amy raise eyebrow) "family," (River: "sure"), Dean: "You know what, forget it, just friends.
+Cas is my best friend, that's all.
+Drop it" Amy raise hands, surrender: "just asking, as long as you guys figured it out, no problem with me" River to Cas: "That's good enough for you?"
+Cas: "Why wouldn't it be?"
+Dean cheerfully: "See? all sorted out now, no problem at all" Dean/Cas meet eyes, look away

 Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
 "You got anything to say about that?"
 "What?
 No, no, of course not."
 (Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
 It's complicated."
 Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)

+wrt River/Amy/Rory: father/mother "It's complicated, time travel thing" "Isn't it always" +1

 ## Chap 6 Night In The Statue Park